Anal Cancer: Staging and Treatment

 • If the cancer has spread to other organs.
 This is called metastasis.

-• Stage 0: The tumor is only in the surface area of the anus.
-The tumor has not spread to the lymph nodes or to other organs.

-• Stage II: The tumor is located in the anus and is 2-5 cm in size.
+• Stage I (1): The tumor is located in the anus and is 2 cm (centimeters) or less in size.
 It has not spread to the lymph nodes or to other organs.

+• Stage IIB (2B): The tumor is 5 cm or less in size and it has spread to the lymph nodes near the rectum, but has not spread to other body parts.

 How is anal cancer treated?

 Treatment for anal cancer is based on your health, your goals, the size of the tumor, and if it has spread to the lymph nodes or other organs.
 There can be more than one type of treatment used to treat anal cancer.
-Some of the treatments used include:
+Some of the treatments used are:

 • Radiation.